 Tell Us Once

 As part of your appointment you will be offered the Tell Us Once service.
 This service will notify many different government organisations of the death, making it easier and simpler to sort out the deceased persons affairs.

-If you do not wish to use this service please advise the register office on the day.
+If you do not wish to use this service, please advise the registrar.

-The coroners service which covers the district of Wigan and Leigh is based in Bolton.
+The coroners service which covers Wigan and Leigh are based in Bolton.
 They deal with inquests and post-mortems.